ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - LDR to pin A2 and 3V3
 - RTC-clock to pin  GND, 3V3, A4 and A5
 - Rotary encoder or 3-button switch to pin D8, D3, D4 3V3 and GND
+- Reset button on D6 and GND (or D7)
 - IR-remote D4 3V3 and GND
 - LEDs to pin D10 and D9
 - Connector to pin D12, D11, D10 and D9